Plantar Fasciitis and Heel Spurs The Biggest Mistake

 Plantar Fasciitis Healing Period

 If you're dealing with the pain and discomfort of plantar fasciitis, you might wonder how to cure plantar fasciitis in one week.
-While this may seem like a tall order, there are certain steps you can take to speed up your recovery process.
+While there are no guarantees, there are certain steps you can take to speed up your recovery process.

 Treatment Strategies for Plantar Fasciitis

-You should also consider wearing shoes with good support and cushioning or using shoe inserts to distribute pressure across your feet evenly.
-Over-the-counter anti-inflammatory drugs such as ibuprofen can also aid in reducing inflammation and relieving pain temporarily.
+It would be best to consider wearing shoes with good support and cushioning or using shoe inserts to evenly distribute pressure across your feet.

 Nutrition's Role in Healing Plantar Fasciitis